csik/4240_Syllabus/mp1.md

 1. Identify a social or political issue that you care about.
 (1 sentence)
 2. Related to this issue, identify a concrete behavior that people engage in that you would like your device to help them change.
 (1 phrase)
-3. As an early brainstorm, quickly sketch out 3 different ideas for how a persuasive technology could intervene to help people change that behavior.
-Each of the ideas should use a _different persuasive affordance_: see list at bottom of this page. (a few bullet points each, optionally including an image)
+3. As an early brainstorm, quickly sketch out 3 *different* ideas for how a persuasive technology could intervene to help people change that behavior.
+Each of the ideas should use a _single different persuasive affordance_ and that affordance should be named: see list at bottom of this page.  (a few bullet points each, optionally including an image)
     *   Note that for this assignment, a persuasive technology must be a technology (not eg. a policy)
     *   Note that persuasive technologies are not, generally speaking, speculative.
 4. Sleep on your first ideas.